 (weighing 56 kg to 5 tonnes per load)

 |$84.00||per metric tonne|

 Clean Soil, Rocks, Sod and Small Concrete

 |per metric tonne|

 Asbestos Waste (weighing more than 114 kg per load)

 * rounded up to the nearest $0.25 where applicable

-For a complete list of disposal fees and banned material surcharges, refer to Schedule "E" of the Solid Waste Collection and Disposal Bylaw at the bottom of this page.
+For a complete list of disposal fees and banned material surcharges, refer to Schedule "E" of the Solid Waste Management Bylaw at the bottom of this page.

 Looking for other recycling/disposal options?